-Preparation of this document was supported in part with funds provided by FHWA, FTA, Alabama Department of Transportation (ALDOT), Florida Department of Transportation (FDOT), and U.S. Department of Transportation (USDOT) through a cooperative agreement with the Florida-Alabama TPO.
-Development of the plan was made possible by leadership from the Florida-Alabama TPO; public comments; and input, review, and discussion provided by the Florida-Alabama Technical Coordinating Committee (TCC) and Citizen Advisory Committee (CAC).
-Special thanks to Carey Shepherd and Jim B. Martin with FHWA and Carl Mikyska, with the Metropolitan Planning Organization Advisory Council.
-A complete list of comments will be included in the appendix, to be determined at the close of the 45-day comment period.
+Preparation of this document was supported in part with funds provided by FHWA, FTA, Florida Department of Transportation (FDOT), and U.S. Department of Transportation (USDOT) through a cooperative agreement with the Bay County TPO.
+Development of the plan was made possible by leadership from the Bay County TPO; public comments; and input, review, and discussion provided by the Bay County Technical Coordinating Committee (TCC) and Citizen Advisory Committee (CAC).